-Cash dividends refer to cash received by shareholders of a company on account of distribution of the company's profit or retained earnings.
+Cash dividends refer to distribution of cash by a company to its common shareholders.
 Cash dividends are one of the means through which shareholders earn return on their investment in a company, the other being capital appreciation of shares or repurchase of shares by the company.

 In case of companies, shareholders elect the board of directors which appoints the company's management and takes decisions related to the company's strategic direction.
 One critical decision is whether to reinvest the company's earnings or pay them back to the shareholders.
 When the board of directors think that the company has cash in excess of the profitable opportunities of growth, they may decide to pay dividends to the shareholders.
 Further, in some industries, such as utilities, companies have a history of declaring dividends which make them attractive investment for shareholders who prefer liquidity.
 A company can pay dividends only where it has enough cash balance and enough retained earnings.